pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

 Automated tests provide a repeatable and fast verification tool to verify compliance of the FCIDECOMP software against the requirements.

-As the code is predominantly written in Python, the `pytest` testing framework is used.
+As the code is predominantly written in C and Python, the `pytest` testing framework is used.

 Such tests are executed in the `test` step of continuous integration pipelines triggered from within the project GitLab repository.
 This ensures testing repeatability.